Rokutann/nalist.el/README.md

 ### nalist-poppair `(nalist)`

-Remove a pair from NALIST and return it.
+Remove a pair from NALIST, and return it.

 ```lisp
 (nalist-poppair nal-1) ;; => '(a . b)